Halong bay weather in June – What will the weather be like ?

-The following cute infographic is basic weather index for Halong Bay in June.
+The following cute infographic is a basic weather index for Halong Bay in June.

 You also can check out more about Halong Bay Weather of other months.

-June Weather is good for travelling Halong Bay
+June Weather is good for traveling Halong Bay

 Tips for Cruising Halong Bay in June